 Name Function Description Write only register.
-SPI_TXR TX Buffer is register must only be written to when TX Reg Empty status is set and the write clears the TX Reg Empty status bit i ontrol register.
+SPI_TXR TX Buffer This register must only be written to when TX Reg Empty status is set and the write clears the TX Reg Empty status bit in the Control register.
 When the data is transferred from this register to the Shift register, then TX Reg Empty status is set.
-RX Buffer Read only register.
-SPI_RXR When a byte transmission/reception is complete, the data in the shifter is transferred into the RX Buffer register and RX Reg Full status is set in the Control register.
+Read only register.
+SPI_RXR RX Buffer When a byte transmission/reception is complete, the data in the shifter is transferred into the RX Buffer register and RX Reg Full status is set in the Control register.
 A read from this register clears the RX Reg Full status bit in the Control register.